TRIPURA RAHASYA

 41. Having heard her and becoming enamoured of

-her, he was silent for fear of giving offence; yet he became
+her, he was silent for fear of giving offence; yet he

 distressed in mind.